-Sally’s family did everything they could to get the five-year-old to her classroom; running up expenses driving her to her Manhattan school from Bensonhurst Brooklyn, while also spending hours on the phone with both the Department of Education and the Office of Pupil Transportation to get her back on the bus.
+Sally’s family did everything they could to get the five-year-old to her classroom: running up expenses by driving her to her Manhattan school from Bensonhurst, Brooklyn, while also spending hours on the phone with both the Department of Education and the Office of Pupil Transportation to get her back on the bus.

 That worked eventually, but only for one year.
-Kabel explained, “It was extremely frustrating.”
+“It was extremely frustrating,” Nicole recalled.

-When Kabel went to sign Sally up for the 2018 school year’s buses – all of the changes she worked so hard to get were gone – Kabel geared up to fight again – but for the new year, they weren’t resolved in time.
+When Nicole went to sign Sally up for the 2018 school year’s buses, all of the changes she worked so hard to get were gone.
+She geared up to fight again, but the issues weren’t resolved in time for the new year.

-Kabel explained, “The school year started I think on September 7th this year, and Sally passed away on September 19th.
+“The school year started I think on September 7 this year, and Sally passed away on September 19,” she said.

-New York City Councilman, Justin Brannen, who covers the Kabel’s Brooklyn neighborhood has known the family for years because of the struggles they’ve endured with Sally’s illness.
+New York City Councilman Justin Brannen covers the Kabel’s Brooklyn neighborhood has known the family for years because of the struggles they’ve endured with Sally’s illness.